Reading and processing OTM data and Generating OTM spline models

 temperature logger inside of an operative temperature

-model (OTM) to a data frame in R
+model (OTM) to a data frame in R.

 The second function takes this processed OTM data and generates an OTM

-) specific cubic spline model that
+& day of year (doy) specific cubic spline model that

 describes the thermal dynamics of each unique OTM each day.
 These spline